 In addition to our monthlydinners, One Night Only wouldbe thrilled to work with you onyour next special event.Whether you’re looking for anew twist on a companymeeting, a corporate event thatwill blow your clients away, oryou simply want to throw aprivate party without thehassle, we will help you plan aget together like no other!We can easily accommodate 50people for a sit-down dinner orupwards of 100 for a standingcocktail reception.
 Pleasecontact us for pricing.

-We take care of all the specifics:ChefWineSommelier/Bartender/BrewerPhotographerMusicCustom-tailored tablescapesOpen commercial kitchenLots of windows (natural light)Projector/screenServersCoffee serviceClean-up crewNext time you want to hostan event of any kind, relax.We have it covered.
+We take care of all the specifics:ChefWineSommelier/Bartender/BrewerPhotographerMusicCustom-tailored tablescapesOpen commercial kitchenChampagne receptionProjector/screen/AVServersCoffee serviceClean-up crewNext time you want to hostan event of any kind, relax.We have it covered.

 Julien has spent the better part of two decades discovering Seattle through its many restaurants and bars.
 A drop-out of the Seattle Art Institute’s Baking and Pastry program, Julien began her food media career as the restaurant reporter for KOMO Newsradio, followed by Seattle Weekly columnist, Seattle Business Magazine food editor, Q13 food correspondent, Eater Seattle editor, and most recently, food and dining editor for Seattle Magazine.
-Somewhere in between she owned an espresso catering business for what seemed like an eternity.
-She currently lives on Capitol Hill, which serves her well with its vibrant dining scene.
+She now uses her industry savvy in her roles as co-founder of Chefodex and, of course, the ONO Project.
+Julien lives on Capitol Hill (with her 24-year-old cat, Boo), which serves her well with its vibrant dining scene.

 Melissa has been involved in some aspect of the restaurant industry for the past 20 years (ouch!), most recently specializing in restaurant and wine marketing.
 She has a passion for the local food and wine scene and is an alumni of the Seattle Culinary Academy.
 Melissa has owned her own catering businesses, been an event manager, bartended, and worked as a culinary gardener at the esteemed Herbfarm in Woodinville.
 She lives in Ballard with her husband and baby daughter and her snorting Frenchton Prunella.
 She is also perhaps the nicest person you will ever meet.
 With that said, she will not think twice about tackling you to get to the last bottle of rosé.